 During the lease term in Port Republic

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Port Republic, the renter must allow us to enter the rental.
-Some solid reasons to access rental are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Port Republic, the tenant must allow us to enter the rental home.
+Some valid reasons to go into rental property are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Port Republic.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Port Republic.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy source for rental investors in Port Republic
+a good reference for landlords in Port Republic

-- Before you move a tenant into your property in Port Republic
+- Before you rent out your rental in Port Republic

 - Collections and evictions